 As CEO of Hiringa Energy he has worked to bring the hydrogen opportunity to the forefront in the energy transition, bridging new energy models with the existing incumbent industries and building partnerships across sectors.

-Richard DayDirector Low Carbon Industry Development, Department for Energy and Mining, Government of South Australia
+Richard DayDirector Low Carbon Industry Development, South Australia Department for Energy and Mining

 Richard joined the South Australian Government in 2001 and since that time has worked across the energy, climate change, industry development and low carbon economy portfolios.

-He heads up a team within the Department of Energy and Mining that is charged with capturing the investment and industry development opportunities associated with the State’s transition to clean energy.
+He heads up a team within the Department of Energy and Mining that is charged with capturing the economic development opportunities associated with the State’s transition to clean energy.

 His current area of focus is on growing and attracting industries that can capitalise on South Australia’s low cost renewable energy resources, including use of batteries and other forms of energy storage, hydrogen and green chemical production, mining and green minerals processing, the electrification of mobility, and associated value chains.